VOLT

 └── ClusterDaemon/

-Existing directories are skipped, so you can safely re-run the script to pick up new repositories.
+Existing directories are skipped, so re-running the script is safe and picks up new repositories.

 3. Build All Plugins

-For each plugin in the plugins/ directory, the script runs a Docker-based build using Dockerfile.build from CoreToolkit:
+For each plugin in plugins/, the script runs a Docker-based build using CoreToolkit's Dockerfile.build:

 1. A gcc:14-bookworm container installs CMake, Conan, and system dependencies.